orchard-insights/crew/README.md

 The default model is polling where workers must use the /acquire and /release API endpoint to request and complete tasks.
 When using this model you can use the built-in Worker class to implement your workers.

 Crew version 1.0.12 added the ability for workers to be invoked via http calls.
 This allows workers to be hosted as web apps or cloud functions.
 When using this model you can use the built-in HttpWorker class to implement your workers.
-Note that using HttpWorkers require additional configuration - see the "Google Cloud Tasks Config" section below.
+Note that using HttpWorkers in production requires additional configuration of a messenger to invoke callbacks in a durable manner - see the "Messengers Config" section below.

 Crew delivers tasks to http workers via POST requests (JSON) that contain the following parameters:
 - input : The input for the task